Hargrave Military Academy: Corps of Cadets

-The Corps of Cadets consists of a battalion divided into four companies: Alpha, Bravo, Delta, and Band.
+The Corps of Cadets consists of a battalion divided into four companies: Alpha, Bravo, Delta, and Band, with a small number of cadets are assigned to the Battalion staff.
 Every six weeks grading period, an "Honor Company" is chosen.
 The honor company is the company with the best overall academic and military performance.
 For winning, they eat first at mess, and display a streamer on their guidon.

 The rank structure at Hargrave is similar to that of the United States Army, and includes the rank of Basic Cadet.

 After attending Non-Commissioned Officers (SNCO) School prior to the beginning of the academic year, cadets can obtain NCO ranks and positions.
 One cadet is appointed to the rank of Command Sergeant Major, serving on Battalion staff as the highest-ranking NCO.

 The week before the start of their senior year, cadets have the option of attending Officer Candidate School (OCS), which allows them to obtain commissioned officer ranks.
 The OCS Completion Ribbon is awarded to those cadets who finish OCS.
 A cadet officer can hold many leadership positions ranging from auxiliary to Battalion Commander.
 The corps is run by the cadet officers and is supervised by the military faculty members.
 The Battalion Commander is the commanding officer of the corps.
 The Battalion XO is the second highest position in the Corps of Cadets whose primary job is to manage the Battalion Staff.
 The Battalion Staff is responsible for all operations throughout the Corps.
 Blouse rank insignia on HMA dress uniforms is similar to those used at West Point, with large yellow and black edged stripes.